What Does It Mean To Be Humble

 7. Know When to Ask for Help

 For many of us, asking for help is almost something of a taboo.
-Indeed, when we’ve been raised to believe that asking for help from others is a sign of weakness, we’ll often go it alone when we hit a bad patch in life.
+Indeed, when we’ve been raised to believe that asking for help from others is a sign of weakness, we’ll often go it alone when we hit a bad patch in life, just like everyone else.

 For these reasons, cultivating an attitude of humility is often one of the most critical steps that we can take in life.
 When we put more effort into activities such as practicing gratitude throughout our day, finding joy in our work, and seeing the good in other people, we’ll exponentially increase our sense of personal satisfaction and happiness.